einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 A `LogEntry` is what the `InMemoryLogger` keeps in memory.
 It holds on to the log message and the log level, and can also have an associated exception and one or more logging scopes, which we'll return to shortly.

 For now, we have one more thing that a test might complain about.
-Say we log a single "Oh no!" at warning level, but our assertion species that it should have been logged at error level instead:
+Say we log a single "Oh no!" at warning level, but our assertion specifies that it should have been logged at error level instead:

 ```csharp
 Check.That(log).Logged(LogEntry.Error("Oh no!"));